Lunarpad/DrawnSlider_MacOS_ObjC/README.md

 **Language:** Objective-C

-An extremely performant, completely custom-drawn alternative to NSSlider, with a very sensible API.
+An extremely performant, completely custom-drawn alternative to `NSlider`, with a very sensible API.

 One of the awesome features of [Producer](http://www.getproducer.com) is its ability to capture the frames of data going through a running iOS app that you are building.
 Producer uses that data to power a feature called Tracer as part of its debugging tools suite, the UI of which contains a horizontal `NSSlider` with tick marks that lets you scrub through the frames of data.
 For production apps and bigger projects, this can end up being tens or hundreds of thousands of frames of data, meaning thousands of tick marks in the `NSSlider` user interface.